 Delivered by the Swim England Learn to Swim team with the RLSS

 In this pool-based workshop you’ll observe and discover innovative new ways to use equipment and dress your pool space to better engage your swimmers and enhance their learning experience.

 Swim England and the RLSS will be showcasing a variety of equipment, providing demonstrations of best practice and fun and exciting ways you can incorporate this into your lessons.

 Developing teacher and educator wellbeing

 Delivered by Adrian Bethune, founder of Teachappy; @AdrianBethune

 Following the popularity and success of his keynote speech in 2018, Adrian Bethune Founder of Teachappy, a primary school teacher and author, will return to deliver a fantastic workshop centred on the importance of your own wellbeing.

 Evidence shows that happier teachers teach better, leading to happier and more productive learners.
 This workshop will encourage you to take part in some simple mindfulness practices which will help you rewire any negative biases you may have, as well as developing your ability to laugh more often; reducing your tensions and stresses along the way.

-Interactive session exploring the Swim England values – and their connection to you
+An interactive session exploring the Swim England values

 Delivered by Kurt Lindley, Founder of Be More Learning and Development; @CoachDeveloper